 The SHARE Center Board of Directors is made up of dedicated and passionate people who truly understand issues of homelessness, poor mental health, addiction, and food insecurity.
-SHARE Center Board meetings are held every last Thursday of the month, 5:30pm at the SHARE Center (120 Grove Street).
+The SHARE Center Board meets the last Thursday of every month at the SHARE Center (or virtually per COVID) at 5:30pm.
+Click here for an archive of Board Meeting minutes.

 Karen has over 30 years working in the social work field.
 Her work experience includes domestic violence, sexual assault, mental illness, developmental disabilities, children and families, dementia and homelessness.